centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-iplabel-newtest-restapi.md

 IP-Label is a specialist in measurement of the quality of the user’s experience.

-At representative points within your company, each Newtest Robot regularly simulates business transactions, providing instant insight into the availability, response times, and performance of your critical application services.
+At representative points within your company, each Newtest Robot regularly simulates business transactions, providing instant insight into the availability, response times and performance of your critical application services.

 ## Plugin-Pack Assets